Abloom is a Norwegian advocacy NGO raising awareness about and creating meaningful and empowering activities for:

 * Ethnic minorities living with disability in Oslo and Norway in general - especially children and youngsters.

 * Refugees and asylum seekers in Norway living with disability - especially children and youngsters.

 * Families and support network of all of the abovementioned

 We also communicate with and engage governmental and non-governmental organizations, private business and other areas of society to join the fight for a better life for all people living with disability.

-We now run a year round organization and a pop up festival for children called Mini Abloom.
-We help refugees and asylum seekers, we operate a daily free consultancy service for those who need it.
+We now run a year-round organization and a pop up festival for children called Mini Abloom.
+We help refugees and asylum seekers, we run a daily free consultancy service for those who need it.
 We participate in all kinds of platforms, political environments, lobby meetings, and the list is long.
 However, we are just getting started!

-This festival brings together Norwegian and international films and guests to discuss important issues related to disability.
-Abloom Film Festival is the organization's main yearly event.
-We screen movies from all over the world, and the main aim of the festival is to promote movies of amazing quality about disability, empowerment, role models, community and other essential topics.
-We also have an opening conference with high ranking cultural celebrities and politicians.
+This festival brings together Norwegian and international guests to discuss important issues related to disability.
+Abloom Film Festival is the organization's yearly main event.
+We screen movies from all over the world, and the main aim of the festival is to promote movies of great quality about disability, empowerment, role models, community and other essential topics.
+We also have a conference with high ranking cultural celebrities and politicians.
 Debates, entertainment, voluntary work (refugees and disabled basically run the festival!), movies and networking - that's Abloom film festival!

 We believe it is possible to discuss important issues related to living with - or life with children and young people with disabilities, in a way that is uplifting and creates a positive narrative.
 Abloom is an aggressive and warm fighter against isolation and stigma.
 Everyone is welcome - everyone is invitited.